-The next step is to initialize and optimize the particle system.
-In this example, we will use relatively few points, just 256 particles per torus.
-Correspondences are initialized on the shape surfaces using the splitting strategy described in Section 2.3, and optimized using Gauss-Seidel adaptive gradient descent on the minimum-entropy algorithm from Section 2.2.
+in Section 2.3, and optimized using Gauss-Seidel adaptive gradient descent on the minimum-entropy algorithm from Section 2.2.
 We will save the progress of the optimization every 20 iterations by setting the checkpointing option.
 A full parameter file for this step is shown in Figure 4.
 The command to start the optimization is as follows.

 '''

-ShapeWorksRun torus.correspondence.xml
+ShapeWorksRun torus.correspondence.params

 '''

 During the optimization, ShapeWorksRun outputs the variance associated with each of the orthogonal modes of variation in the data, obtained via principal component analysis (PCA).
 As the optimization proceeds, notice how almost all of the variation in the model is shifted into the top two modes of variation (modes 18 and 19).
 These two modes represent our two real parameters of the model, big R and little r.
 The initialization and optimization process will take between 5 to 10 minutes, depending on the speed of your computer.
 In practice, you will need to modify the regularization parameter and the number of iterations for your data.
 In general, real data will require more particles per shape and more iterations for a better model fit.
-Also consider setting the adaptivity\strength parameter to introduce oversampling in regions of higher curvature.
-The relative\weighting parameter, which sets $\alpha$ from Equation 1, may also be of interest.
-By default, $\alpha$ is set to 1.
+Also consider setting the adaptivity_strength parameter to introduce oversampling in regions of higher curvature.
+The relative_weighting parameter, which sets α from Equation 1, may also be of interest.
+By default, α is set to 1.